Before you start AI app development, you need to be sure that's the right choice. Here, we'll discuss some pros and cons of AI app development.

 It’s also a good idea to create a pilot program for your AI integration.

-That way, you’ll get a realistic estimate of the resources needed before you fully launch your product.
+That way, you’ll get a realistic estimate of the resources needed before you fully launch your app.

 You should also adopt flexible budgeting.

-That way, you’ll account for unexpected spikes in resource usage and costs that might crop up during your integration process.
+That way, you’ll account for unexpected spikes in resource usage and costs that might crop up during the integration process.

 Also, you should continuously monitor your model’s resource usage, just like you should monitor its data quality.

-In short, underestimating the resources required can be a major obstacle to your AI integration.
+In short, underestimating the resources required can be a major obstacle to your AI app’s development.

-You need to make sure you’ve got all the necessary resources before you start integrating AI into your product.
+You need to make sure you’ve got all the necessary resources before you start integrating AI into your app.